vapor/blog/Content/posts/otel-integration.md

     - ./grafana.yml:/etc/grafana/provisioning/datasources/grafana.yml
 ```

 And that's it!
-Once we start the Docker Compose stack, we should be able to access Grafana at `http://localhost:3000` and start creating dashboards to visualize the data.
+Once the Docker Compose stack is running, you should be able to access Grafana at `http://localhost:3000` and start creating dashboards to visualize the data.
+You'll have to create your own dashboards, but you can find a lot of examples online.